Bajaj Finance: Operations

+Bajaj Finance manages a wide portfolio spanning customer loans, SME financing, co-branded credit cards, digital loans, commercial lending and deposit products.
+The company operates through regional officers, partner stores, point of sales, financing counters, and a growing network of branches.
+The operations spanned across urban, semi-urban and rural ecosystems.
+The operations are spread across physical centres, and is supported by a strong digital ecosystem.
+A wide range of retail customers are serviced by the organisation, from individual to commercial clients.

+A few operational clusters of the firm includes: Consumer lending and payments, SME and commercial lending, Rural and Inclusive financing, deposits and treasury management, and digital lending across technological platforms.

 As of March 2023, the company deals in consumer lending, SME (small and medium-sized enterprises) lending, commercial lending, rural lending, deposits, and wealth management.
 It has 294 consumer branches and 497 rural locations with over 33,000+ distribution points and 1,50,000+ stores.
 As of 30 September 2024, money markets made up 47% of company's borrowings, bank borrowings 29%, deposits 20%, and external commercial borrowings 4%.
 It had deposits worth ₹66131 crore.

 Most of Bajaj Finance's revenue is generated from suppliers who pay for access to their customer base.
 As of December 2024, mortgages currently make up 31% of its consolidated AUM, while SME lending accounts for 14% and commercial lending for 13%.

 Bajaj Finance previously worked with RBL Bank and DBS Bank to issue co-branded credit cards.
 In early December 2024, the company ended its partnerships due to new Reserve Bank of India rules restricting the role of non-banking partners in such agreements.
 However, in early 2025, the company re-entered the same space by partnering with Bharti Airtel to launch a co-branded insta EMI card.

+Bajaj Finance also has a wide range of employees working under the firm.
+The firm currently has over 64,000 people that are working with the firm.
+The employees have been spread across a range of verticals, such as credit, risk, technology, sales operations and customer services.